 We are currently looking for responses for the following prompts:

-- Tell me about a time you felt mad or angry at someone.
-Why did you feel that way?
+- Tell me about a time you were mad.

 Join Our “Small People, Big Answers” Listserv